mdreier1/Dreier-Affect-SM/README.md

-# Dreier-Affect-SM
+# Dreier-mood-SM

-+ This code cleans the Rutgers Hamilton Lab SMASH study data to collapse oberservations onto the day-level and conducts Bayesian multilevel models to explore within-person associations between social media use and affect (both on and off social media)
++ This code cleans the Rutgers Hamilton Lab SMASH study data to collapse oberservations onto the day-level and conducts Bayesian multilevel models to explore within-person associations between social media use and mood (both on and off social media)
 + Sample = 19 adolescents; Mage = 15.8(1.1)

 ## See Data Key.docx for a codebook of variables used